 Throw in something unique like root beer baked beans, posh piggies or another Fourth of July recipe for family parties and your menu is golden.

-While you’ll be hard-pressed to find a large community display this year, but you can still get your fireworks fix by nabbing some from your local parking lot pop-up or grocery store.
+We’re happy to report that many of the community displays you missed last year are back on this year.
+You can find a list of the local happenings here — or you can get your fireworks fix by nabbing some from your local parking lot pop-up or grocery store.

 And don’t forget to be well-versed in fireworks safety, especially if you’re going to have your kids around them, along ways to treat injuries should they occur.